Glossary

 Bank Failure: When a bank is closed by its chartering authority and the FDIC is named as receiver.

-Bank Find: A searchable database that allows a user to retrieve information either about a group of banks (such as all banks with a given name or in a given location) or for a single FDIC-insured institution by entering increasingly specific search criteria.
+Bank Find: A searchable database that allows a user to retrieve information either about a group of banks (such as all banks with a given name or in a given location) or for a single FDIC-insured institution.
 In addition to confirming the insured status of a bank, the Bank Find system also provides a wide variety of information about each bank, including:

 Bank Merger: When two institutions merge together, or when one institution is assumed by another institution.